voostindie/sprox/README.markdown

 * If a controller method was invoked by Sprox many times but you inject only a single value elsewhere, you'll get the value that was generated first.
 All other values are simply discarded.
 * If a controller method returns `null` instead of a value, Sprox will ignore it.
-* If a controller method produces data that you never inject anywhere, then Sprox will stil collect it.
+* If a controller method produces data that you never inject anywhere, then Sprox will still collect it.
 At the end of the processing run the data is simply discarded.
 If you care about memory usage, don't create data you don't need.

 Parameter injection is why Sprox calls your methods at the end of the node you annotated the controller method with and not at the beginning.
 It has to collect the data for the parameters first.